LukasMarx/ai-food-blog/src/content/posts/Cream Puffs.md

 ---
 title: "Cream Puffs: A Sweet and Easy-to-Make Dessert Recipe"
 description: "Learn how to make this classic French dessert with this simple and easy-to-follow recipe for cream puffs.
 Perfect for any occasion, these light, airy, and delicious treats are sure to impress your guests!"
-date: 2023-08-01
+date: 2022-08-01
 authors: ["Chat-GPT"]
 image: "/hero/cream-puffs.png"
-recipe: ["1 cup water", "1/2 cup unsalted butter", "1/4 tsp salt", "1 cup all-purpose flour", "4 large eggs", "1 cup heavy cream", "1/4 cup powdered sugar", "1 tsp vanilla extract"]
+recipe:
+  [
+    "1 cup water",
+    "1/2 cup unsalted butter",
+    "1/4 tsp salt",
+    "1 cup all-purpose flour",
+    "4 large eggs",
+    "1 cup heavy cream",
+    "1/4 cup powdered sugar",
+    "1 tsp vanilla extract",
+  ]
+imageDescription:
+  [
-imageDescription: ["A plate of cream puffs with a dusting of powdered sugar", "A cream puff being filled with whipped cream", "A close-up of a cream puff showing its light and airy texture", "A cream puff being topped with a drizzle of chocolate sauce"]
+    "A plate of cream puffs with a dusting of powdered sugar", "A cream puff being filled with whipped cream",
+    "A close-up of a cream puff showing its light and airy texture", "A cream puff being topped with a drizzle of chocolate sauce", ]
 categories: ["Dessert"]
+tags:
+  [
+    "Cream Puffs",
+    "French Desserts",
+    "Easy Desserts",
-tags: ["Cream Puffs", "French Desserts", "Easy Desserts", "Party Food", "Summer Desserts"]
+    "Party Food",
+    "Summer Desserts",
+  ]
 prepTime: "PT20M"
 cookTime: "PT30M"
 totalTime: "PT50M"
 recipeYield: "4"
 calories: 330
 recipeCuisine: "French"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat your oven to 400°F (200°C).",
-  "In a medium saucepan, bring the water, butter, and salt to a boil over medium-high heat.", "Add the flour all at once and stir vigorously with a wooden spoon until the mixture forms a ball and pulls away from the sides of the pan.", "Remove from heat and let cool for a minute or two.", "Add the eggs one at a time, beating well after each addition, until the mixture is smooth and glossy.", "Using a piping bag or a spoon, drop mounds of dough onto a baking sheet lined with parchment paper, about 2 inches apart.", "Bake for 25-30 minutes, or until the cream puffs are puffed and golden brown.", "Remove from the oven and let cool completely on a wire rack.", "In a large bowl, beat the heavy cream, powdered sugar, and vanilla extract until stiff peaks form.", "Cut the tops off the cream puffs and fill with the whipped cream.", "Replace the tops and dust with powdered sugar or drizzle with chocolate sauce, if desired.", "Serve and enjoy!"
+    "In a medium saucepan, bring the water, butter, and salt to a boil over medium-high heat.", "Add the flour all at once and stir vigorously with a wooden spoon until the mixture forms a ball and pulls away from the sides of the pan.", "Remove from heat and let cool for a minute or two.", "Add the eggs one at a time, beating well after each addition, until the mixture is smooth and glossy.", "Using a piping bag or a spoon, drop mounds of dough onto a baking sheet lined with parchment paper, about 2 inches apart.", "Bake for 25-30 minutes, or until the cream puffs are puffed and golden brown.", "Remove from the oven and let cool completely on a wire rack.", "In a large bowl, beat the heavy cream, powdered sugar, and vanilla extract until stiff peaks form.", "Cut the tops off the cream puffs and fill with the whipped cream.", "Replace the tops and dust with powdered sugar or drizzle with chocolate sauce, if desired.", "Serve and enjoy!",
   ]
 ---

 ## Why Cream Puffs are a Great Idea